Junior Sanctuary Rangers

 Become a wildlife hero and learn what you can do to help threatened species!

 Sadly, threatened species are part of the natural landscape.
 The good news?
 We can help animals that need it most with only a few small changes in our daily lives!
-This program is for all little adventurers that want to find out more about endangered species in Australia and what they can do to help.
-Kids will meet some well known threatened species such as the Koala, as well as lesser known threatened species, learn about the importance of conservation and come away a wildlife hero!
+This program is for all Junior Rangers who want to find out more about endangered species in Australia and what they can do to help.
+Kids will meet some well known threatened species such as the Koala, as well as lesser known threatened species, learn about the importance of conservation and become a wildlife hero!

 Sold Out